Using PHP’s array_flip() Function to Swap Keys and Values

 PHP is a widely used server‑side scripting language that provides powerful functions for handling arrays, among which array_flip() can exchange an array's keys and values.

-It accepts an array and returns a new array where the original keys become values and the original values become keys; if duplicate values exist, the last one is kept.
+The basic syntax of the function is: array array_flip ( array $array ) It accepts an array and returns a new array where the original keys become values and the original values become keys; if duplicate values exist, the last one is kept.

-Below is a simple example that demonstrates the use of array_flip() :
+Below is a simple example that demonstrates the use of array_flip():

 <?php